mtconnect/cppagent/README.md

 	    Path = ./MTConnectDevices_1.2.xsd
 	  }
 	}

+Or use the short form for all files:

+  Files {
+    schemas {
+      Location = /schemas/MTConnectStreams_1.2.xsd
+      Path = ./MTConnectStreams_1.2.xsd
+    }
+  }

 If you have specified in your xs:include schemaLocation inside the ExampleDevices_1.2.xsd file the location "/schemas/MTConnectStreams_1.2.xsd",